José Wilker

 José Wilker Almeida (20 August 1944 – 5 April 2014) was a Brazilian film, stage, and television actor and director.
-The actor gained fame in telenovelas like Roque Santeiro (1985), but became known internationally for his role as Vadinho, the husband who returns from the dead to tempt Sônia Braga in the movie Dona Flor and Her Two Husbands (1976).
+He gained fame in telenovelas such as Roque Santeiro (1985), but became internationally known for his role as Vadinho, the husband who returns from the dead to tempt Sônia Braga's character in the film Dona Flor and Her Two Husbands (1976).

 Career

-Wilker was born on August 20, 1944 in Juazeiro do Norte.
+Wilker was born on 20 August 1944, in Juazeiro do Norte.
 He started his career as a radio announcer at a radio in Ceará, where he was born.
 He moved to Recife and worked in the theater as a member of Movimento de Cultura Popular (MPC).
 The group brought culture and lessons in reading, writing, and politics.
 MPC was banned during the military repression in the 1960s, and Wilker moved to Rio de Janeiro.

 He began working in cinema in Rio, which was at the forefront of Brazilian experimental and national cinema.
 He was 19 when he appeared in his first film, in 1965 (A Falecida), starring Fernanda Montenegro.
 In Rio, Wilker also got involved with the Teatro Ipanema theater group, headed by Rubens Corrêa and Ivan de Albuquerque.
 At Teatro Ipanema he rose to underground fame with his role in Fernando Arrabal's O Arquiteto e o Imperador da Assíria (The Architect and the Emperor of Assyria) (1970), and starred in his own A China é Azul (China is Blue) (1972).
 He worked in television soap operas for decades.